hjerpbakk/Xnapshot/README.md

 ### Prerequisites

 - Create your [awesome iOS app](https://itunes.apple.com/no/app/id953899091?at=11l5UV&ct=website) using C# and Xamarin.
-- Add the [Xamarin.TestCloud.Agent](https://www.nuget.org/packages/Xamarin.TestCloud.Agent/) nuget package to your iOS project and update your `AppDelegate` class to enable [Calabash](https://github.com/calabash), the remote control for your app, while running in debug mode.
+- Add the [Xamarin.TestCloud.Agent](https://www.nuget.org/packages/Xamarin.TestCloud.Agent/) NuGet package to your iOS project and update your `AppDelegate` class to enable [Calabash](https://github.com/calabash), the remote control for your app, while running in debug mode.

 ```cs
 public override void FinishedLaunching(UIApplication application) {